 Ms Esme Pudule

-Esme Pudule, a nurse by profession, started her palliative care career in 1998.
-She began as a nurse in home care and in 2004 became the hospice mentor and managed the south region of the hospice home care programme for the Hospice Witwatersrand in Gauteng.
-She left the hospice services in 2006 to pursue her career and joined the Hospice Palliative Care Association of South Africa (HPCA) as Patient Care Officer and is currently appointed as the Quality Assurance Officer.
-She is a trained COHSASA surveyor and coordinates the hospice internal surveys assessing compliance, implementation of the Hospice Palliative Care Standards and the organisation’s readiness for COHSASA accreditation.
-These palliative care standards are the first in South Africa and the first of their kind to receive ISQUA accreditation in 2009.
+Esme’s palliative care career path started at Hospice Wits in 1998 as a homecare nurse and in 2004 she became the hospice mentor and managed the Hospice South Region of hospice home care programmes in Gauteng.
+In 2006 she joined the Hospice Palliative Care Association of South Africa (HPCA) as Patient Care Officer and Quality Assurance Officer.
+She underwent COHSASA Surveyor training and with this knowledge coordinated the hospice internal surveys in assessing compliance and implementation of the Standards for Palliative Healthcare Services.
+This included assessing readiness of organisations for external COHSASA accreditation.

 Professor Gert van Zyl